verysure/kcgroup/README.md

 -------------------
 This website uses jekyll as a static website generator.
 Jekyll will render the markdown posts in `_posts/` folder.
 Some important things to notice:

-- Posts filename should be `YEAR-MO-DA-TITLE.md`
+-   Posts filename has be `YEAR-MO-DA-TITLE.md`
 -   In the beginning of each file you should add the following block:

         ---
         title: Title
         secid: secitonid
         order: somenumber
         ---

     `title` is for the text that show in navbar, doesn't need to be the same with post title. `secid` is for the webpage to target the posistion to scroll to, needs a unique name but not important. `order` is for how you order the posts in the webite.